Census of Agriculture

 View the Questionnaire(s) and reporting guide(s) .

-The data are first subjected to many rigorous quality control and processing edits to identify and resolve problems related to inaccurate, missing or inconsistent data.
+Data captured from paper questionnaires are subjected to many rigorous quality control and processing edits to identify and resolve problems related to inaccurate, missing or inconsistent data.

 Revisions and seasonal adjustment